 Though Beckley, who holds a PhD in pharmacology from the University of Colorado Health Sciences Center (now the University of Colorado Anschutz Medical Center), can’t say with 100 percent certainty that low progesterone levels caused her infertility, the experience inspired her to ask: How can I create something that allows women to test progesterone at home?

-After conducting rudimentary, proof-of-concept science experiments in her basement, consulting infertility experts, and fundraising $45,000 on Indiegogo, Beckley launched Proov, an FDA-registered, at-home test kit that measures progesterone levels through urine, in February 2017.
+After conducting rudimentary, proof-of-concept science experiments in her basement, consulting infertility experts, and fundraising $45,000 on Indiegogo, Beckley launched Proov, an FDA-cleared, at-home test kit that measures progesterone levels through urine, in February 2017.
 With Proov, Beckley hopes to give other women important information about their health—information she wishes she had known years earlier.

 According to Beckley, who is now 39, and her co-founder Ellen Schell, their company, Boulder-based MFB Fertility, Inc., has sold more than 1,200 Proov kits since the product launched.
 Because progesterone is produced post ovulation, Proov can help a woman learn whether or not she actually ovulated.
 “Not ovulating is a very common reason for infertility,” says William Schoolcraft, M.D., founder and medical director of Colorado Center for Reproductive Medicine.
 Proov can also help identify women who may indeed ovulate, but then not produce enough progesterone after the fact to support a pregnancy; Schoolcraft, who is not involved with Proov, says about 10 percent of his patients fall into this camp.